10 Budget tips for visiting Krakow

-I’m huge fan of Krakow since visiting the city 3 years ago.
+I’m huge fan of Krakow since visiting the city 10 years ago.
 As this report from Merit proves, Krakow remains one of Europe’s best value destinations with bunch of great savings to be found on accommodation ( great hostels ) plus on food, drink and transportation.
 It remains a city that I long to revisit.
-So when my friends Merit and Mark from Go Around Europe ( fab discount card where you can get great discounts on hostels ) recently visited Krakow to check out a few hostels there, I had ask them to share with me some cool budget tips from the trip.
+So when my friends Merit and Mark recently visited Krakow to check out a few hostels there, I had ask them to share with me some cool budget tips from the trip.
 This is what they came up with.
 Hope you find them useful.
-Thanks to Merit, I’ll also soon be posting an updated version of my cheap eats guide to Krakow.
-Stay tuned!
+Checkout also my updated version of my cheap eats guide to Krakow.

 Tip 1: Drink tap water